ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/subscription-for-the-consumer.md

 ## Supported use cases for issuing consumer credentials

-The property `AWS_SUBSCRIPTIONSISSUENEWCREDENTIALS` allows the API provider to issue new credentials each time a consumer subscribes to an API (default behavior) or reuses existing credentials.
+The property `AWS_SUBSCRIPTIONSISSUENEWCREDENTIALS` allows the API provider to issue new credentials each time a consumer subscribes to an API (default behavior) or reuse existing credentials.

 * **generate new credentials** (default): new ApiKey is generated per subscription and store within the selected usage plan.
 * **reuse existing credentials** (property `AWS_SUBSCRIPTIONSISSUENEWCREDENTIALS=false` set in the Discovery Agent configuration file): The agent sends the first non repudiated credentials available in the usage plan to the subscriber.